upspin/upspin/doc/security.md

 Compare the key.upspin.io/log hash you see with what your friend sees, and report any discrepancy.
-Watch for your own key in the log and report if there's ever a change, even momentary, that you did not iniitate yourself.
+Watch for your own key in the log and report if there's ever a change, even momentary, that you did not initiate yourself.
 You'll be giving the rest of our users herd immunity.

 As far as Upspin is concerned, a user is an email address, authenticated by an